Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Noah looked at the bare I-beams around them.
 No following the alien up those.
 Still, now he’d got this one nice and compliant... he grabbed the worker by the collar, hauled him to his feet, and pushed him in front.
 "Stairs.
 Show us."

 He pointed them out.
 "Right there.
-It’s ten stories up…"
+It’s ten stories up..."

 *Fuck.* Oh well.
 All that cardio was gonna pay off today.
 Noah shoved the hapless fucker back against the wall, satisfied.
 The monkey was up the tree, and the only way back down was through him and his buddies.